 The COVID-19 pandemic is a primary concern for the entire planet.
 WHO classifies COVID-19 as a global epidemic that has killed millions of people.
 The high number of adult COVID-19 cases impacts adolescents' lives.
-38% of teenagers in Wuhan, China, were found to have anxiety symptoms, according to research (Xie et al., 2020).
-Another study found that 31% of participants were concerned, and 13.5% were annoyed by COVID-19-related alterations (Mitra et al., 2021).
-In addition to the trauma of losing the closest relative to COVID-19, the burden of COVID-19 on teenage mental health is considerable and requires treatment.
+38% of adolescents in Wuhan, China, were found to have anxiety symptoms, according to research (Xie et al., 2020).
+Another study found that 31% of participants were concerned, and 13.5% were annoyed by COVID-19related alterations (Mitra et al., 2021).
+In addition to the trauma of losing the closest relative to COVID-19, the burden of COVID-19 on adolescents' mental health is considerable and requires treatment.

 Data on adolescents who have lost their parents due to COVID-19, studied by Unwin et al. (2022), show an increase of 90% in the period since wave 1 of COVID-19.
-Indonesia, as of September 30, 2021, as reported by the Ministry of Women and Children Empowerment and the United Nations Children's Fund (UNICEF), recorded the most deaths in DKI Jakarta (67.6%) and West Java (67.2%) (Satuan Gugus Tugas Penanganan COVID-19, 2021).
+Indonesia, as of September 30, 2021, as reported by the Ministry of Women and Children

+Empowerment and the United Nations Children's Fund (UNICEF), recorded the most deaths in DKI Jakarta (67.6%) and West Java (67.2%) (Satuan Gugus Tugas Penanganan COVID-19, 2021).
 Losing parents in adolescents due to COVID-19 is positively related to anxiety (Caycho-Rodrguez et al., 2021).

-This study was reinforced by qualitative research that showed they felt a change in their personality since the loss occurred, spent much time at home, and some even thought about going with the deceased (Wijayanti & Suatin, 2020).
-Anxiety conditions arise due to the loss and grieving process after losing a parent.
-Losing a parent for more than six months is delayed grief, making adolescents unable to process their grief (Arnout et al., 2020).
-As many as 39.3% of adolescents show anxiety symptoms due to grieving after losing their parents due to COVID-19 (Breen et al., 2021).
+Adolescents' anxiety that occurs after losing their parents after COVID-19 is reinforced by qualitative research which shows that they feel personality changes since the loss occurred, spend a lot of time at home, and some even think of going with the deceased (Wijayanti & Suatin, 2020).
+Anxiety conditions arise as a result of the loss and grieving process after losing a parent.
+Losing a parent for more than six months delays grief, making adolescents unable to process their grief (Arnout et al., 2020).
+As many as 39.3% of adolescents show symptoms of anxiety due to grieving after losing their parents to COVID-19 (Breen et al., 2021).

 Adolescents may use ineffective coping mechanisms like blaming God, pretending their parents are still alive, feeling emotionally distressed because they cannot accompany the deceased or attend funerals, isolating themselves from their environment, or even engaging in behaviors they have never engaged in before like smoking and drinking alcohol (Asgari et al., 2022).
 As a result, it takes on the role of nurses in the juvenile environment of the community.
 Nurses provide care and treatment in the hospital setting and endeavor to promote health and fight disease in the neighborhood.
-The nurse's role as a promoter and preventative strategy to prevent even more significant mental health difficulties was created in the coping mechanism model of adolescents with loss.